-During past year, all of our colleagues have worked hard for the Group and our stakeholders, in order to produce great result and to promote the concept of sustainable development within the Group.

-Even we have a minimal impact to the environment, the governance structure of the Group has integrated ESG management system to improve the board-level oversight.
-The Group has designated a team of staff to coordinate all ESG-related matters within the Group.
-They are also responsible to conduct regular engagement activities with internal and external stakeholders to evaluate their opinions on the Group's ESG strategy.
-If any ESG-related issues or potential risk identified, they will provide updates to the Board for further evaluation.
-Moreover, to more efficiently monitor the progress of the ESG goals and targets we made, the team will also present the ESG performance to the Board annually and to see if additional resources are required to allocate.
+Throughout the past year, our colleagues have dedicated themselves to achieving excellent results and promoting sustainable development within the Group, benefiting both the Group and our stakeholders.
+Despite our minimal impact on the environment, the ESG management system integrated into the Group's governance structure has been functioning to improve the board-level oversight.
+To coordinate ESG-related matters within the Group, a designated team has been tasked with conducting regular engagement activities with internal and external stakeholders to evaluate their opinions on the Group's ESG strategy.
+Any identified ESG-related issues or potential risks will be updated to the Board for further evaluation.
+Additionally, the team will present the ESG performance annually to the Board to monitor progress towards the Group's ESG goals and targets, and to allocate additional resources if necessary.

-As a socially responsible corporation, we are obliged to treat our employees with the highest industry standards, which could also enhance their productivity.
-In 2021, we have achieved a highly positive result and we plan to continue.
-We plan to improve our overall environmental performance year-by-year which would be highly beneficial to our business.

-In the meantime, climate change is bringing unequivocal impact to our society and we will try our best to contribute and reduce our carbon footprint.
+As a socially responsible corporation, we have an obligation to treat our employees with the highest industry standards, which can ultimately improve their productivity.
+We are committed to further improving our overall environmental performance to enhance our business.
+We acknowledge the unequivocal impact of climate change on our society and will do our best to contribute by reducing our carbon footprint.

-I would also like to take this opportunity to express my appreciation to our staff last year for their contributions made to the company in order to achieve outstanding business performance.
+Lastly, I would like to express my gratitude to our staff for their outstanding contributions to the company's success over the past year.